Accessibility Tools

 • Write about your thoughts and feelings – remember especially to write about the things in your life that you value and appreciate, no matter how small they may seem to you.

-Making a routine helps you feel balanced and purposeful.
+Having a good routine helps you feel balanced and purposeful.
 It makes it easier to get out of bed in the morning if you have an idea of what you will you be doing – if there is something to look forward to and achieve that means something to you, however small.

 Enjoying what you do can give you the motivation to keep going and to develop a sense of purpose and of identity.
-Here are some suggestions to bear in mind when preparing your plan.

 Stay in touch